Stream gauge: Measurement equipment

 Discharge measurements of a stream or canal without an established stream gauge can be made using a current meter or Acoustic Doppler current profiler.
 One informal methods that is not acceptable for any official or scientific purpose, but can be useful is the float method, in which a floating object such as a piece of wood or orange peel is observed floating down the stream.

 National stream gauge networks

 Plaque marking the construction of the River Dove gauging station, dedicated to Izaak Walton, author of The Compleat Angler.

-United Kingdom
+England

-The first routine measurements of river flow in England began on the Thames and Lea in the 1880s, and in Scotland on the River Garry in 1913.
+The first routine measurements of river flow in England began on the Thames and Lea in the 1880s, The Environment Agency is responsible for collection and analysis of hydrometric data in England.
 The national gauging station network was established in its current form by the early 1970s and consists of approximately 1500 flow measurement stations supplemented by a variable number of temporary monitoring sites.

+Scotland

+The first routine measurements of river flow in Scotland on the River Garry in 1913.
+The Scottish Environment Protection Agency is responsible for collection and analysis of hydrometric data in Scotland.

+Wales

+Natural Resources Wales is responsible for collection and analysis of hydrometric data in Wales.

+Northern Ireland

-The Environment Agency is responsible for collection and analysis of hydrometric data in England, Natural Resources Wales in Wales, whilst responsibility for Scotland and Northern Ireland rests with the Scottish Environment Protection Agency and Rivers Agency respectively.
+The Rivers Agency is responsible for collection and analysis of hydrometric data in Northern Ireland.